-ADB and the Government of Uzbekistan have agreed on a new 5-year country partnership strategy (CPS) for 2012-2016 that will focus on promoting inclusive growth through diversifying the economy and expanding regional cooperation.
+The country partnership strategy (CPS), 2012-2016 for Uzbekistan promotes inclusive growth through diversifying the economy and expanding regional cooperation.

-The new strategy will focus on transport, energy, municipal services, water, and access to finance.
-The CPS will also prioritize governance, regional cooperation and integration, private sector development, knowledge management, gender equity, and climate change.
+The strategy focuses on transport, energy, municipal services, water, and access to finance.
+The CPS also prioritizes governance, regional cooperation and integration, private sector development, knowledge management, gender equity, and climate change.

 Uzbekistan has made major welfare gains, with the percentage of the population below the poverty line decreasing from more than 25% in 2005 to 16% in 2011.
-Per capita income has nearly trebled in the last seven years to $1,580, on the back of prudent macroeconomic management and a favorable external environment.
+Per capita income has nearly trebled in 7 years to $1,580, on the back of prudent macroeconomic management and a favorable external environment.

-Strategic assistance under the CPS will promote industrial development, accelerate economic diversification, and support the private sector.
-ADB will also support improvements in infrastructure and promote small and medium-sized enterprises, both essential to job creation.
+Strategic assistance under the CPS promotes industrial development, accelerate economic diversification, and support the private sector.
+ADB also supports improvements in infrastructure and promote small and medium-sized enterprises, both essential to job creation.